 So and such can be confusing for English language learners, but the rules are actually quite simple.
-There is no need to make such a big deal about it.

 This post contains affiliate links.
 I only recommend trusted resources.